 Stay cozy this December with a mug full of this chocolate goodness.
-Where the Fall get’s Pumpkin Spice Lattes, the Winter is all about the chocolate.
+Say goodbye to the Pumpkin Spice Lattes, as winter is all about the dairy free hot chocolate.
 Let the mexican hot cocoa warm you up this season or put a little extra pep in your step with some good old’ peppermint vegan hot cocoa.

 vegan hot cocoa

 - 1 cup coconut milk (full fat from a can)